gsantia/dotfiles/README.md

-Config files for mac and linux.
-Really wish there was a way to use i3 on mac!
+Config files for mac and linux